blfcweb/biggestlittlefc.github.io/artshow.md

 Pricing & Sharing
 : Putting art in the show is free (except "high value" and "not for sale" pieces); the convention will take a 15% commission on any items sold ({{ page.price.taxrate }}% for sales tax, and {{ page.price.taxrate }}% for the convention).
 Artists may share any space if desired; please <a href="/contact/">contact art show</a>.

+'High Value' and 'Not For Sale' Pieces
+: For items with starting bids $100 or higher, or not-for-sale pieces, a $3 listing fee applies.
+The listing fee is refunded if the item sells.

 Content & Maturity Level
 : The art show will be divided into a general section and an adult section.
 Anything depicting nudity, violence, or sexual acts must be placed in the adult section.
 Non-adult artwork is allowed in the adult section (if an artist has mixed-maturity art but wants to keep all their work displayed together).